-Unlock FCE Speaking Part 3: 10 Pro Tips for the Collaborative Task
+FCE Speaking Part 3: Master the Collaborative Task with 10 Proven Strategies

 After covering FCE Speaking Part 1 and FCE Speaking Part 2, we now focus on the collaborative task, Part 3 of the Cambridge B2 First speaking test.
 This interactive section is where you truly demonstrate your ability to communicate effectively with another person—a crucial skill for both the exam and real-world situations.

-In the B2 Exam Speaking Part 3 you and your partner have about three minutes: two minutes discussing visuals the examiner gives you, followed by one minute trying to reach a decision.
-It tests your ability to discuss, express opinions, agree, disagree, speculate and evaluate – the very same discourse skills you will need in higher-level Cambridge C1 Speaking and in written tasks such as an opinion essay or formal e-mail.
+In FCE Speaking Part 3 (the collaborative task), you and your partner have about three minutes: two minutes discussing visuals the examiner gives you, followed by one minute trying to reach a decision.
+This part of the B2 Cambridge speaking exam tests your ability to discuss, express opinions, agree, disagree, speculate and evaluate – essential discourse skills you'll also need for C1 Advanced speaking and written tasks.

 What to do | Why it works | Useful language / action |